 - To promote a psychological environment & social to raise awareness on sexual harassment in its various forms.

-- Demand or request for sexual favors; or
+- Demand or request for sexual favours; or

 - Physical contact; or